technomancy/leiningen/README.md

 ## License

 Copyright (C) 2009 Phil Hagelberg

+Thanks to Stuart Halloway for Lancet and Tim Dysinger for convincing me that good builds are important.

 Distributed under the Eclipse Public License, the same as Clojure uses.
 See the file COPYING.